fishcus/KAP-manual/en/model/model_design/slowly_changing_dimension.en.md

 - Type 1: overwrite.
 This methodology overwrites old with new data, and therefore does not track historical data.
 This is also called "latest status".
 - Type 2: add new row.
 This method tracks historical data by creating multiple records for a given natural key in the dimensional tables with separate surrogate keys and/or different version numbers.
 Unlimited history is preserved for each insert.
 This is also called "historical truth".

-In Kyligence Enterprise, **SCD Type 2 is the default**, no matter it's normal dimension or derived dimension.
+In Kyligence Enterprise, **SCD Type 2 is the default** (except for Kafka data source which uses SCD Type 1 as default), no matter it's normal dimension or derived dimension.
 During query time, we always get the historical truth of all dimensions when they were built into cube.
 Below screen-shot illustrates the basics:

 ![Kyligence SCD Type 2](./images/model_SCD2_en.png)